Homelessness Strategy

 • Violence or other threats to shelter safety – There are people living unsheltered who have been removed from the shelter because they violated rules of behavior in a congregate setting; the shelter must be able to protect the staff and other facility residents.
 Some people make self-limiting decisions which result in removal from the shelter environment.
 Depending on the severity of the infraction, this suspension may last a few days or be considered “Long-term” (at least a year with a reinstatement review at the end of the year).
 When a person experiencing unsheltered homelessness reports that they are banned from the shelter, an outreach worker researches their case and provides them with up-to-date information on the individual circumstances.

-• Couples – While Boulder Shelter for the Homeless serves all genders, they are housed in separate dorms for congregate safety.
+• Couples – While All Roads Shelter serves all genders, they are housed in separate dorms for congregate safety.
 Some couples experiencing homelessness wish to sleep in the same space.

 • Temporary residency – Some people experiencing homelessness are “passing through” Boulder.
 There are some people for whom camping is a lifestyle choice.
 They tend to stay in an area for a period of time and move along to another area after a while.
 This population has traditionally grown in the summer months.